beatriceallamand/Econ-281/Class_Project_1st_Submission.md

 ## Answer

+Empirical strategies fail because I precisely want to show that employment and consumption are not 1 to 1.
+So that a shock to a location that increases employment will not only affect the region consumption through increased employment, also through increase employment in other locations, that demand goods from this region.

 ## Empirical strategy
 🔹 1.
 Bartik (Shift-Share) Instrument
 Idea: Use national industry-level employment growth, interacted with state pre-period industry shares.
 Exogenous component: National trends in industry
-Heterogeneity: States differ in initial industry composition Exclusion restriction: Assumes national industry shocks don’t directly affect consumption other than through local employment.
+Heterogeneity: States differ in initial industry composition Exclusion restriction: Assumes national industry shocks don’t directly affect local consumption other than through local employment.

 📄 Used in:
 Bartik (1991)